Guardians vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- In three games as the underdog over the last 10 matchups, the Guardians have posted a mark of 2-1.
+- The Guardians have played as the favorite in three of their past 10 games and have won one of those contests.

-- In their previous 10 matchups with a total posted by oddsmakers, the Guardians and their foes are 4-4-2 when it comes to hitting the over.
+- In their last 10 games with a total, the Guardians and their opponents have failed to hit the over five times.

 Guardians Betting Records & Stats